 What are the AutoFill Passwords?

-- Open the Settings app → Passwords & Accounts.
+- Open Settings → Passwords & Accounts.

-- Tap on Edit from the upper-right.
+- Tap Edit from the upper-right.

-How to Manually Add Password to iCloud Keychain
+Manually add a password to iCloud Keychain

-- Tap on Website & App Passwords.
+- Tap Website & App Passwords.

-- Tap on the plus icon (+).
+- Tap the plus icon (+).

 - Type website, username, password.
 Finally, tap Done.

-How to Edit Saved Passwords on iPhone and iPad
+How to edit saved passwords on iPhone and iPad

-- Tap on Website & App Passwords.
+- Tap Website & App Passwords.

-- Tap on a saved entry.
+- Tap a saved entry then tap Edit.

 - Now you can tap the username and password field to make the changes.
 From here, you can also delete this entry from the Keychain.
 Finally, tap Done.

-What is Security Recommendations in iOS 14?
+What are Security Recommendations in iOS ?

 With iOS 14, Apple has taken password monitoring to the next level.
 Now, it automatically lets you know if the passwords you use have been involved in a data breach or not.
-If it finds a breach, you can upgrade to the secure Sign in with Apple or set a new, different password.
+If it finds a breach, you can upgrade to secure Sign in with Apple or set a new, different password.

 Apple states that ‘Safari uses strong cryptographic techniques to regularly check derivations of your passwords against a list of breached passwords in a secure and private way that doesn’t reveal your password information – even to Apple.’